elizabeth-pa/clock-constraints/README.md

 # How It Works

 ## Data Generation
 We generate simulated data for atomic clocks based on input characteristics such as stability (white noise) and systematic uncertainty (pink noise).
-The values used by the customers should be put in table stats/clock_pars.csv in the form of h0, and h-1 coefficients, according to the conversion from the Allen variance explained in https://en.wikipedia.org/wiki/Allan_variance.
+The values used by the customers should be put in table stats/clock_pars.csv in the form of h0, and h-1 coefficients, according to the conversion from the Allan variance explained in https://en.wikipedia.org/wiki/Allan_variance.
 Then pdate the couples of clocks used in the table stats/clock_pars.csv and you will be ready to run the data generation and analysis!
 Firstly, you generate in frequency domain the simulated noise, given the two clocks noise contributions considered.

 ## Signal Injection